Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Background and Related Work

 \subsubsection{Hillslope processes}

-Along hillslopes, we state that the flux of sediment is proportional to the gradient of topography and a linear diffusion law commonly referred to as soil creep (formulated as a diffusion equation) is used \cite{Tucker10,Salles15}:
+Along hillslopes, we state that the flux of sediment is proportional to the gradient of topography and a linear diffusion law commonly referred to as soil creep is used \cite{Tucker10,Salles15}.
+This is formulated as a diffusion equation

-in which $\kappa_{hl}$ is the diffusion coefficient and can be defined with different values for the marine and land environments.
-It encapsulates, in a simple formulation, a variety of processes operating over short ranges on the superficial veneer of soils and sediments. $\kappa_{hl}$ varies as a function of substrate, lithology, soil depth, climate and biological activity.
+in which, $\kappa$ is the diffusion coefficient and can be defined with different values for the marine and land environments.
+It encapsulates, in a simple formulation, a variety of processes operating over short ranges on the superficial veneer of soils and sediments. $\kappa$ varies as a function of substrate, lithology, soil depth, climate and biological activity.